learn-co-curriculum/cssi-3.5-jquery-events/Readme.md

 jQuery has event handlers that respond to user actions - like clicking or moving the mouse.
 This allows us to make all sorts of amazing behaviors and websites that respond naturally to user actions.

-##What are Events
+##JavaScript Events
-In javascript, Events are user actions such as mouse clicks, key presses, or window resizing.
+In JavaScript, events are user actions such as mouse clicks, key presses, or window resizing.
 We can define code that will be run when those events happen.

-Javascript allows us to bind - or connect - functions to particular events.
+JavaScript allows us to bind - or connect - functions to particular events.
 We create a function, and then tell the browser to run that function whenever that event happens.

-jQuery lets us bind events with a concise, readable syntax:
+jQuery lets us bind events with a concise, readable syntax.
+In the example below, we are writing code that will "listen" for a user's mouse click on any element with the "button" class.

 ```
 $('.button').on('click', action);
 ```
-* `$('.button')` uses the selector syntax `$()` to get all elements with the class "button"
+* `$('.button')` - the listener - uses the selector syntax `$()` to get all elements with the class "button"
 * `.on()` is the method that attaches an event handler to the selected elements
 * `click` is the event we are responding to
 * `action` is the event handler - or what we want our response to be